hackaninstant/Servo-Shutter/README.md

 - 4 button operation
 - optional rotary encoder capability
 - uses I2C 128x64 SSD1306 display
-- shutter speeds from 1/8 to 10 minutes
+- shutter speeds from 1/13 to 10 minutes (coded down to 1/20 but blades may not open fully)
 - cancelable self timer up to 255 seconds
 - built in servo adjustments for Shutter Open, Close, and relief angles, as well as servo delay
 - adjustable button repeat rate delay
 - X or M flash sync (electronic flash for now)
-- Operates on 6 volts (4AA) for the servo, and 3 volts for the arduino
+- Operates on 6 volts (4AA) for the servo, and 7.4 volts for the arduino.
+The arduino will run with as little as 3 volts.

 Requirements: